October 9, 2022

-Value investor Mohnish Pabrai wrote The Dhando Investor: The Low-Risk Value Method to High Returns (Wiley, 2007).
+Value investor Mohnish Pabrai wrote The Dhandho Investor: The Low-Risk Value Method to High Returns (Wiley, 2007).
 It’s an excellent book that captures the essence of value investing:

-If you have a good investment process as a value investor, and you’re focused on cheap and good companies with low or no debt, then you are likely to be right on roughly 2/3 of your investments.
-Because losses are minimized on the other 1/3 – due to the low price paid – the overall portfolio is likely to do well over time.
+If you have a good investment process as a value investor—whether it’s quantitative and statistical, or it involves stock-picking—then typically you’ll be right on about 60 percent of the positions.
+Because losses are minimized on the other 40 percent, the portfolio is likely to do well over time.

 Heads, I win; tails, I don’t lose much!